$P$-Schur positive $P$-Grothendieck Polynomials: Introduction

-We note that similar nonhomogeneous, or $K$-theoretic, generalizations of $P$-Schur polynomials such as in ~\cite{IN13} and ~\cite{HKPWZZ17} have been made, but differ from ours in that they do not satisfy the second bullet point in our definition of \emph{natural nonhomogeneous generalization}, i.e., are not themselves $P$-Schur positive.
+We note that similar generalizations of $P$-Schur polynomials such as in ~\cite{IN13} and ~\cite{HKPWZZ17} have been made, but are distinct from $\mathfrak{P}_{\mu}(\mathbf{x})$ (for example, they are not $P$-Schur positive and are not constructed by generalizing the determinantal definition of the $P$-Schur function).